meadhikari/GaunKhaneKatha/README.md

 GaunKhaneKatha
 ==============

 This is the code for the site http://gaunkhanekatha.com.

-It is written in core PHP and uses jQuery and Bootstrap.
+It is written in core PHP, jQuery and Bootstrap.